Sign Up

 3. The Book of Hope (2021)

-Dr Goodall’s latest outing is the The Book of Hope, where co-author Doughty Abrams discusses her thoughts about the future and the reasons for hope during a dark time which many feel to be hopeless.
+Dr Goodall’s last book is The Book of Hope, where co-author Doughty Abrams discusses her thoughts about the future and the reasons for hope during a dark time which many feel to be hopeless.
 Over the course of the book, the duo revisits Goodall’s childhood, her first-time encounters with chimpanzees, her experiences with poverty and land degradation, her work as a UN Messenger of Peace, and how finding a spiritual sense of purpose was crucial to her hope and activism.

 4. Reason for Hope (1999)